-Audit of practitioner reporting in non-obstetric ultrasound imaging
+Audit of practitioner reporting in non-obstetric ultrasound imaging [QSI Ref: XR508]

 Descriptor

 Non-radiology trained practitioners and sonographers are performing and reporting non-obstetric ultrasound examinations on an ever-increasing basis.
 It is important to audit/quality assure ultrasound examinations to ensure standards are maintained and secondly to ensure that the levels of autonomy and case review are appropriate [1,2].